Melissa Bantle

 Analyst

-During a stint at the chief economist unit of the German Federal Cartel Office, she worked on a bidding analysis in the context of a merger control procedure among other cases.
+During a stint at the chief economist unit of the German Federal Cartel Office, she worked, among other cases, on a bidding analysis in the context of a merger control case.
 She has a research position at the Chair of Microeconomics and Industrial Organization at the University of Hohenheim.
-Before she worked as a researcher at the Helmut-Schmidt-University in Hamburg at the Department of Economics.
+Before she worked as a researcher at the Helmut-Schmidt-University in Hamburg at the Department of Economics with a focus on empirical competition analysis.

-Melissa Bantle has a Bachelor in Economics and Master in Economics both from the University of Hohenheim where she is also completing her PhD.
+Melissa Bantle has a Bachelor in Economics and Master in Economics both from the University of Hohenheim where she is also completing her PhD at the Chair of Microeconomics and Industrial Organization.

 A native German speaker, she is also fluent in English.